-Front seats- -Front seat precautions (with SRS side airbags)
+Front seats- -Front seat precautions (on vehicles with SRS side airbags)

-The SRS side airbags are installed in the driver and front passenger seats.
-Observe the following precautions.
+The SRS side airbags are installed in the driver and front passenger seats, observe the following precautions.

 - Do not lean against the front door when the vehicle is in use.
-The side airbag inflates with considerable speed and force; you may be killed or seriously injured. - Do not modify or replace the seats or surface of the front seats with the side airbags.
-Such changes may disable the system or cause the side airbags to inflate, resulting in death or serious injury.
-Consult your Toyota dealer. - Do not use accessories for the seats which cover the parts where the side airbags should inflate.
-Such accessories may prevent the side airbags from activating correctly, causing death or serious injury.
+The side airbag inflates with considerable speed and force; you may be killed or seriously injured. - Do not use accessories for the seats which cover the parts where the side airbags inflate.
+Such accessories may prevent the side airbags from activating correctly, causing death or serious injury. - Do not modify or replace the seats or upholstery of the front seats with the side airbags.
+Such changes may disable the system or cause the side airbags to inflate accidentally, resulting in death or serious injury.
+Consult your Toyota dealer if you insist on modifications of this kind.